 Call various firms and gauge their price ranges to get fair tax preparation fees.
 This will also help educate you about what people charge.
 The quotes you get will give you a rough idea of what you can expect to pay.

 Some firms will charge more during the busiest days of the week or the busiest times of the year.
 It is thus best to secure your appointment before March and April hit.
 Days just after the W2 forms have been mailed out attract high rates.
 You can also expect to pay a little more a few days before the April tax filing deadline when millions are scrambling to file their taxes at the last minute.

 Illegal Pricing Methods

-The advisors should also not charge a contingent fee except in some exceptional cases.
+The advisors should also not charge a contingency fee, except in some exceptional cases.
 Such circumstances are minimal.
 There have been cases of fraud in which advisors have elected to take inappropriate tax credits and deductions on their clients’ returns to meet a certain threshold so they could earn contingent fees.
 This approach incentivizes bending the rules, or worse, and is thus prohibited.

-Be cautious of fees that seem much higher than the normal average.
-They could be an indication of fraudulent activities by the advisor.
-You could ask them how they came to such a high figure if something seems off to you.
+Be cautious of fees that seem much higher than the average, because they could indicate fraudulent activities by the advisor.
+You should always ask them how they came to such a high figure if something seems off to you.
 Talk to a tax attorney if you don’t get a straight answer.

 How to Dispute Tax Preparation Fees

 A tax attorney can help if you’re not well informed about the procedure of disputing the fees or if you’re not sure what you should do next.
-This could incur an extra cost on your part, your chances of having a refund are high.
-However, check that what you pay the attorney is not more than the refund you seek.
+This could incur an extra cost on your part, but your chances of having a refund are high.
+Just check that what you pay the attorney is not more than the refund you seek.

-Filing your tax returns is a time-consuming process, especially if you run a large company or have several income streams.
+Filing your tax return is a time-consuming process, especially if you run a large company or have several income streams.
 This is where the services of tax preparation firms come in to save the day.
-Parting with tax preparation fees is better than missing the deadline and facing tax penalties, and you could end up with a heftier return when all is said and done.
+Parting with tax return preparation fees is better than missing the deadline and facing tax penalties, and you could end up with a heftier return when all is said and done.